loveencounterflow/metteur/README.md

   * `cuts`: how to cut; not supported but see [*Glisterings*](https://tug.org/TUGboat/tb31-3/tb99glister.pdf) for examples
   * `split`: where to insert blank pages.
-A list of left-starting (positive) page numbers (LPNRs) and right-starting (negative) page numbers (RPNRs), optionally with maximum number of pages to be inserted
+A list of left-starting (positive) page numbers (LPNRs) and right-starting (negative) page numbers (RPNRs), optionally with number of pages to be inserted.

 <!--
 layout =